PDE-READ: Human-readable Partial Differential Equation Discovery using Deep Learning

 as well as

 and even

 In fact, any linear combination of the first three IVPs yields another IVP whose solution is $\exp$.
 Thus, $\exp$ satisfies an unaccountable infinity of IVPs.
 Trying to identify \emph{the} ODE which describes the evolution of $\exp$ is a fundamentally ill-posed problem.
-Our results demonstrate that this issue is not just a theoretical exercise, but has serious practical implications for PDE discovery.

 $~$